Comparisons

 7. Wallabag — best for self-hosters

 Wallabag is open-source and self-hostable, which makes it the privacy-and-control choice.
-If you want to own your data on your own server and never depend on a company that might shut down (the Pocket lesson), Wallabag is it.
+If you want to own your data on your own server and never depend on a company that might shut down (the Pocket lesson), Wallabag is it — and if you’re set on running your own stack, we go deeper on the self-hosted Pocket alternatives elsewhere.
 The trade-off is setup effort and no AI features.

 - Pros: Open source, self-hosted, you own everything, free.